We talk a lot about “natural consequences” at Empowering Parents, but what does it really mean?

 One of my favorite articles to send parents is Why You Should Let Your Child Fail: The Benefits of Natural Consequences.
 It explains why natural consequences are one of the best tools parents can use to teach kids how to prepare for the real world.

 Of course, there will be situations where natural consequences aren’t a good fit — especially when your child’s decision poses a safety risk or is likely to have a long-term, negative effect.
 For help with setting consequences, we recommend following “The Alternative Response.”
-This extremely effective technique, taken from our best selling child behavior program The Total Transformation, will help your child learn accountability and develop problem-solving skills.
+This extremely effective technique will help your child learn accountability and develop problem-solving skills.

 Remember, we’re here to help support and guide you.
 You got this!